Divyanshu11011/DuaLite-Jr/README.md

 Successfully Generated Design To Code for the Assigned Figma Design File Using Both Vanilla CSS and Tailwind CSS !

-Test Case 1
+Test Case 1 (The GIF might take some time to load, so please take a look at it from the following link:  :- https://s9.gifyu.com/images/SaEAN.gif )

 ![Test Case 1](https://github.com/Divyanshu11011/DuaLite-Jr/blob/master/test-case-1.gif)

-Test Case 2
+Test Case 2 (The GIF might take some time to load, so please take a look at it from the following link:  :- https://s9.gifyu.com/images/SaEA3.gif )

 ![Test Case 2](https://github.com/Divyanshu11011/DuaLite-Jr/blob/master/TestCase-1.gif)